eliteservice1002/mlmodels/mlmodels/model_gluon/README.md

 This directory contains differnet models regarding time series models using GluonTS Toolkit.
 This gives an end to end api .
 For now we have created api for FFN , DeepAR and Prophet.
-Different functionalities api can do -
+Different functionalities api can do
+* Bullet list
+              * Nested bullet
+                  * Sub-nested bullet etc
+          * Bullet list item 2
   1.

 ## Getting Started